sifwolf1991/weather-dashboard/README.md

 ## 1. Description

-This app creates a weather display dashboard to provide you with 5 day forecast reading.
+This app creates a weather display dashboard to provide you with a 5 day forecast reading.

 Features: